Top-rated movers to make your Madison to Myrtle Beach move easy

 - Myrtle Beach’s population is about 87% less than Madison.

-- Myrtle Beach's public transportation has a score of 2 out of 10 versus Madison's higher score of 6.
+- Myrtle Beach’s public transportation score of 2 out of 10 is lower than Madison’s score of 6.

 - Myrtle Beach is less walkable than Madison with a score of 43 out of 100 vs Madison’s 50 out of 100.

-- Myrtle Beach has a bike-friendliness score 54 out of 100, which means it isn't as accessible to and safe for cyclists as Madison, which has a score of 66 out of 100.
+- Myrtle Beach has a bike-friendliness score of 54 out of 100, which means it isn’t as accessible or safe for cyclists as Madison, which has a score of 66.

 - Myrtle Beach’s crime rate is higher than Madison with a score of 58.06 compared to Madison’s 34.57.
 This means that Myrtle Beach neighborhoods are safer than 58.06% of all U.S. neighborhoods, and Madison neighborhoods are safer than 34.57%.